BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 ## Common Settings

-Although there are nearly 50 different configuration parameters at your disposal, in most cases you only need to concern yourself with a few key elements to create a complete unique game.
+Although there are nearly 50 different configuration parameters at your disposal, in most cases you only need to change a few key elements to create a unique game.

 ### [Buy-in & Rake](/administration/games/lottorace#set-buy-in)